 Global University does not necessarily agree with all the views represented in the resources in this guide.
 These are provided for the student to contrast and compare with the Biblical text and ideas presented in the Global University IST.

 Hi!
-My name is Don Jeter.
-I am the professor of record for the Cross-Cultural Communications course.
+My name is Louise Ho.
+I am the professor for the Cross-Cultural Communications course.
 I would love to interact with you about the course or a subject that you find interesting, related to the course.
 Feel free to ask me a question or give an opinion If you find an interesting source, please suggest it and I'll check it out.